 Dry Eye Conditions

-Dry eye or Dry Eye Syndrome is a very common condition that increases with age and probably affects 2 million people in the UK – usually more women than men.
-Dry eye occurs when people don’t have either enough tears, or the correct composition of tears, on the surface of their eyes to lubricate the eyes and keep them comfortable.
-For some this can be a maddening condition that can frustrate as much as it does irritate.
+Dry eye or Dry Eye Syndrome is a very common condition that increases with age and affects around 2 million people in the UK – usually more women than men.
+Dry eye symptoms occur when people don’t have either enough tears, or the correct composition of tears, on the surface of their eyes to lubricate the eyes and keep them comfortable.

-Simplistically, there are three main components of Dry Eye and one individual may have one, two or all three components:
+There are three main components that cause dry eye symptoms and one individual may have one, two or all three components:

 1. Underproduction – where there is poor production of fluid by the lacrimal glands.